tools-study/journal/drafts/draft.md

 ---

-## 1. Introduction: From the Central Dogma to Programmable Biology
+## 1. Introduction: Programmable Biology

 ### 1.1 The Molecular Basis of Cellular Identity